openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 	- md5 hash of the result is generated which will be UID for the disk by NDM

 #### Shortcomings of current implementation
-In case of virtual disks, since we are using the DEVNAME for generating UID, everytime the same disk comes at a different path, the UID gets changed.
+In case of virtual disks, since we are using the DEVNAME for generating UID, every time the same disk comes at a different path, the UID gets changed.
 This results in getting the device identified as a new disk.
 This will lead to data corruption as the disk that was being claimed by some users has now came up with a new UID, but with the old data.